devafrica/docs/fee-node.md

 enter
 it will come up with a warning about your current connection. if you did add port 22 you will be okay just say yes

-now we need to keep the daemon running even after restarting for this we are going to install a little program called pm2 npm install -g pm2@latest pm2 startup pm2 start daemon.sh --name cpa-coin-daemon -i max pm2 save
+now we need to keep the daemon running even after restarting.
+For this we are going to install a little program called pm2

+npm install -g pm2@latest
+pm2 startup
+pm2 start daemon.sh --name cpa-coin-daemon -i max (make sure you are in the cpacoin directory where the file is) pm2 save

-you can type pm2 l (this will show what’s running and if its up or down)
+now you can start restart stop with the following commands pm2 start name cpa-coin-daemon pm2 stop name cpa-coin-daemon pm2 restart name cpa-coin-daemon you can type pm2 l (this will show what’s running and if its up or down)

-That is it your node should be visible via the I.P http://your-ip:13281/info
+That is it.... your node should be visible via the I.P http://your-ip:13281/info

 You can create a domain name for it on the cpa network contact Siluro in discord for more info